lsst-dm/dmtn-021/index.md

 ## 3.1 Simulated image differences.

-We have developed a simple reference implementation of [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A), and applied it to simulated images with point-sources with a variety of signal-to-noise, and different Gaussian PSFs and image variances.
-We included the capability to simulate spatial PSF variation, including spatially-varying astrometric offsets (which can be incorporated into the [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) PSF matching kernel).
+We developed a simple reference implementation of [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A), and applied it to simulated images with point-sources with a variety of signal-to-noise, and different (elliptical) Gaussian PSFs and (constant) image variances.
+We included the capability to simulate spatial PSF variation, including spatially-varying astrometric offsets (which can be modeled by the [A&L](http://adsabs.harvard.edu/abs/1998ApJ...503..325A) PSF matching kernel).
 An example input template and science image, as well as PSF-matched template and resulting *diffim* is shown in [Figure 1](#figure-1-image-differencing).

 ![](_static/img0.png)